-The Murrnong Permaculture Design Course (PDC) is a 14 day course over 7 weekends from spring through to autumn.
+The 2021 Murrnong Permaculture Design Course (PDC) is a 14 day course over 6 weekends from summer through to autumn.
 This extended format gives you time to take what you’ve learnt each session, thoroughly digest it all, absorb the sometimes life-changing content, and grow together as a learning community through these seasons.

 This PDC engages and immerses you in design examples ranging from intensive urban to rural.
 The base is our outdoor learning space at Murrnong, with easy access to the many features of applied permaculture design on the property.
-David Arnold is the main tutor throughout the course, with David Holmgren, Beck Lowe and others as guest tutors.
+David Arnold is convenor and the host tutor throughout the course, with Beck Lowe and others as guest tutors.
+For the April weekend our special guest tutor is the co-originator of permaculture, David Holmgren.
+It is a treat for us to have David over for a weekend each year.

-Each day has a mix of teaching and discussion.
+Each day has a mix of teaching, demonstration and discussion, some days include hands-on activity.
 Through a series of design exercises you will be supported to prepare a retrofit plan for an existing building, or design a new building, and then to prepare a permaculture landscape plan for the land around that building.
 You might choose your existing home and garden, or a project you have in mind, as the subject for this design work.
 We workshop the development of these plans in small groups, supported by tutors.
 You get to consult with your tutors and fellow participants for your building retrofit and for your landscape plan.
 You also get to act as consultants with the tutor and other participants, helping each of your companions to think through their projects.

 On completion of the course you will receive a permaculture design certificate, and become part of the worldwide permaculture movement.
 Here are some things that previous participants have said about the Murrnong PDC.